 The HDI is a seven layer flexible circuit board to read-out two silicon sensors.
 The basic layer structure design of HDI is derived from the PHENIX FVTX.
 On the other hand, some of parameters are slightly different particularly for those close to technological limit in FVTX are somewhat relaxed in INTT.
-The copper line width and pitch between copper lines are $60\pm10$ and $120~\mu\text{m}$ , respectively.
-Each copper line pairs are spaced greater than $180~\mu\text{m}$ at least.
-The impedance is well controled to be $50\Omega$ .
+The copper line width and pitch between copper lines are 60 ± 10 and $120~\mu\text{m}$, respectively.
+Each copper line pairs are spaced greater than 180 μm at least.
+The impedance is well controled to be 50Ω .
 The HDI will be manufactured by Yamashita Materials Co.
-Shown in Figure E.4 shows the dimension of HDI for layer-1 to 3 and layout of silicon sensors and FPHX chips.
-The width of HDI is 38mm in sensor part while 43mm in the connector end.
-The length is 400mm which is the longest limit of multilayer flexible cable.
+Shown in Figure E.4 shows the photo and dimension of the pre-production version of HDI for layer-1 and 2 and layout of silicon sensors and FPHX chips.
+The width of HDI is 38mm in sensor part while 48mm in the connector end.
+The length is 400mm which is the longest limit of multilayer flexible cable technology.

 Shown in Figure E.5 is the 7 layer structure of HDI.
-The total thickness is 493 $\mu$ m.
-The total thickness governed by copper layers is 68 $\mu$ m which is the major source of the material budget of INTT layers.
-In order to reduce the material budget, a mesh pattern is introduced in ground and bias copper layers for prototype model.
-As shown in Figure E.7, the copper line width is 300 $\mu$ m and space between copper lines was kept 1.7 mm.
-This pattern leaves residual copper rate of 30% saving 70% of material compared to the solid copper ground.
-Since the main purpose of having signal layers sandwiched by ground/bias layers is to shield incoming/outgoing noise to/from signal lines, meshed design is trade off of the noise shielding performance and reducing the material.
-In order to minimize the noise shielding effect, the mesh design is only introduced in the area where signal lines are not running in adjacent signal layer as can be seen in Layer-2,4, and 6 in Figure E.6.
-The residual Copper rates for these layers are summarized in Table ??.
-The final design will be optimized based on its performance by comparing prototype models between meshed and solid ground designs.
+The total thickness is 493 μ m.
+The total thickness governed by copper layers is 68 μ m which is the major source of the material budget of INTT layers.
+As shown in Figure E.6 signal layers are sandwiched by ground/bias layers in order to shield incoming/outgoing noise to/from signal lines.
 Some signal lines running in sensor region in L7 is not succeeded design from FVTX.
 This signal lines were bi-product of saving HDI width as narrow as possible and thus couldn't fit within the signal layers.
 Since L7 is not shielded by the ground layers, the signal lines are exposed to the external environment, the length of the lines were kept as short as possible (< a few cm).